VERTEBRA ANATOMY

 • Connects vertebrae to intervertebral discs

-• Supports the overall structure of the vertebral column
+• Supports the overall structure of your vertebral column

 VERTEBRAL ARCH